freesourcecode/Online-House-Rental-System-Project-in-PHP-with-Source-Code/README.md

 Final step, Login from the User’s login side.
 Just provide the Admin’s login details, and it will redirect you to Admin panel.

-### Full documentation for theOnline House Rental System Project in PHP is available at: ⬇️⬇️⬇️
+### Full documentation for the Online House Rental System Project in PHP is available at: ⬇️⬇️⬇️

 https://itsourcecode.com/free-projects/php-project/online-house-rental-system-project-in-php-with-source-code/